Bille374/Revolt/README.md

 ----------
 > Revolut: is london-based digital banking system startup launched in 2015 by Nikolay Stroronsky and Vlad Yatsenko are the co-founders of Revolut.
 >>The idea of Revolut came from creating a digital system interacts with customers through digital banking using their smart phone.
->>>providing not only banking servies also, currency exchange and appel pay.
+>>>providing not only banking servies also, currency exchange and Appel pay.
 >>>>plus, the early entering into crypto-currency market helped to sky rocked their success.
 >>>>>It provides free-commissions on strock-trading and crypto.
 >>>>>>After 2020, Revolut become the boom digital banking when launched its servies in the United states and japan.